SwedbankPay/developer.swedbankpay.com/checkout/other-features.md

 originally, such as the checkout page, shopping cart page, or similar.
 Basically, `paymentUrl` should be set to the same URL as that of the page where the JavaScript for the hosted payment view was added to in order to initiate the payment.

+{% include alert.html type="neutral" icon="info" body="
-Please note that the `paymentUrl` must be able to invoke the same JavaScript URL from the same Payment or Payment Order as the one that initiated the payment originally, so it should include some sort of state identifier in the URL.
-The state identifier is the ID of the order, shopping cart or similar that has the URL of the Payment or Payment Order stored.
+Please note that the `paymentUrl` must be able to invoke the same JavaScript URL from the same Payment Order as the one that initiated the payment originally, so it should include some sort of state identifier in the URL.
+The state identifier is the ID of the order, shopping cart or similar that has the URL of the Payment or Payment Order stored." %}

 If `paymentUrl` is not supplied, retry of payments will not be possible in [Payment Order][payment-order], which makes it more tedious to retry payment